-To copy the formula to adjacent cells, hover the mouse over the fill handle (a small square in the bottom-right corner of the selected cell).
+To copy the formula down the column, hover the mouse over the fill handle (a small square in the bottom-right corner of the selected cell).
 As you do this, the cursor will change to a thin black cross, and you hold and drag it over the cells you want to auto-fill.

 That's it!
 The formula is copied to other cells with relative references that are adjusted properly for each individual cell.
 To make sure that a value in each cell is calculated correctly, select any of the cells and view the formula in the formula bar.
 In this example, I've selected cell C4, and see that the cell reference in the formula is relative to row 4, exactly as it should be:

-An absolute reference in Excel is a cell reference with the $ sign, like $A$1.
+An absolute reference in Excel is a cell address with the dollar sign ($) in the row or column coordinates, like $A$1.

 For example, if you have 10 in cell A1 and you use an absolute cell reference ($A$1), the formula